 Dr. Jackson is Assistant Professor of Internal Medicine and Director of the Women's Heart Program at the University of Michigan.
 She has a particular interest in the care of women affected by cardiovascular disease and is Board Certified in cardiovascular Disease and Internal Medicine.

-Dr. Brook is Associate Professor of Internal Medicine at the University of Michigan.
+Dr. Brook is Professor of Internal Medicine at the University of Michigan.
 He specializes in hypertension with clinical interests in resistant hypertension, secondary hypertensions, lipid disorders, and orthostatic hypotension/hypertension.

 For more information about the University of Michigan Executive Health Program, call us at 734-998-4906 or email our program manager.